Freeze warning a prelude to a chilly Friday

-While the first snow of the season fell for some people on Tuesday night, the rest of the state is bracing for some of the coldest air of the season by the end of the week.
+The state is bracing for some of the coldest air of the season by the end of this week.

-On the way to a chilly Friday, a freeze warning was issued for early Thursday morning.
+On the way to a chilly Friday, a freeze warning has been issued for early Thursday morning.

 It's in effect for southern portions of New Haven, Middlesex and New London counties from 2 a.m. to 9 a.m.